yahiro07/sonic/README__WIP.md

 - Xcode (for AUv3)
 - GNU Make (optional, for convenience)

-If you already have an environment capable of building VST3 or CLAP plugins with CMake, you should be able to build Sonic template projects without additional setup.
+For generated C++ projects, if you already have an environment capable of building VST3 or CLAP plugins with CMake, you should be able to build it without additional setup.

 ## Project Generation